rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 5. Clone the [project's repository](https://github.com/rollyourown-xyz/) to the control node to obtain scripts, configuration code and infrastructure code needed to deploy the project

-6. Edit the project's configuration file to fill in necessary parameters such as admin username and password and domain to use for the project
+6. Edit the project's configuration file to fill in necessary parameters such as admin username, admin password and domain to use for the project

 7. Run the `deploy.sh` script on the control node which:

     - Fetches additional modules needed for the project by cloning the necessary [rollyourown.xyz](https://rollyourown.xyz) module repositories to the control node
-    - Configures module- and project-specific settings on the host server, if needed by the project
+    - Configures module- and project-specific settings on the host server
-    - Prepares the various container images needed for the project (and its modules) and to upload them to the host server ready for deployment
+    - Prepares the various container images needed for the project (and its modules) and uploads them to the host server ready for deployment
     - Deploys the various containers to the host server

 {{< highlight "info">}}

 These steps are described in more detail in the following.
-For more information about the [rollyourown.xyz](https://rollyourown.xyz) automation scripts, see the section ["What do these scripts do?"](#what-do-these-scripts-do) below.
+For more information about the [rollyourown.xyz](https://rollyourown.xyz) automation scripts, see the section ["What do these scripts do?"](#what-do-these-scripts-do) below [**TODO - UPDATE TEXT AND LINK TO DIFFERENT PAGE**].

 {{< /highlight >}}